What's the foundation for excellent play therapy treatment? Clinical case conceptualization.

 What is clinical case conceptualization?

 It’s the way in which you conceptualize what the presenting symptoms mean and how you’ll treat those symptoms.
-Clinical case conceptualization helps you figure out your “road map” for treatment – aka your treatment plan.
-Your clinical case conceptualization is based on collecting information about the frequency, duration, and intensity of the presenting symptoms in order to identify a diagnosis (even a non-DSM diagnosis of the problem) which helps you identify what treatment modality to use and what type of interventions are needed.
-The way in which you conceptualize the presenting issues also helps you determine how you will pace the sessions, aka – the frequency of sessions.
-You’ll also identify who needs to participate in treatment and what you’ll address with parents/family members.
+Clinical case conceptualization helps you figure out your road map or GPS for treatment – aka your treatment plan.
+Your clinical case conceptualization is based on collecting information about the frequency, duration, and intensity of the presenting symptoms in order to identify a diagnosis (even a non-DSM diagnosis of the problem) which allows you to determine what treatment modality to use and what type of interventions are needed.
+The way in which you conceptualize the presenting issues guides you to figure out how you'll pace the sessions, aka – the frequency of sessions.
+You’ll also understand who needs to participate in treatment and what you’ll address with parents/family members.

 Tips for developing your clinical conceptualization

-It’s also very important to ask about the child’s developmental and school history because this information gives clues to help me identify a potential learning problem or other developmental delays that may be impacting symptoms.
-It also helps me to get a sense of my client’s ability to manage stressors during significant transitions, such as the transition to school for kindergarten, middle school, and high school.
+It’s also very important to ask about the child’s developmental and school history because this information gives clues to identify a potential learning problem or other developmental delays that may be impacting symptoms.
+It also assists you to get a sense of your client’s ability to manage stressors during significant transitions, such as the transition to school for kindergarten, middle school, and high school.
 These are big transition periods and it’s important to get a sense of how your young clients adjust to changes in their life.
 For example, the transition from elementary school to middle and middle school to high school can be problematic, and gathering this information may provide clues as to when problems began to get worse.
-I typically ask parents/caregivers if their child’s behavior began to gradually and steadily get worse or if there was an event that seemed to have activated the problematic behavior.
+You can ask parents/caregivers if their child’s behavior began to gradually and steadily get worse or if there was an event that seemed to have activated the problematic behavior.

 Frequency, duration, and severity of symptoms